 Since its founding in 1980, the Princeton Symphony Orchestra has evolved into a professional orchestra of the highest artistic quality.
 Offering orchestral, pops, and chamber music concerts, as well as lecture events, children’s programs, and innovative collaborative programming, the orchestra is Princeton’s hub for classical music knowledge and a gateway to the exploration of new music and performance practices.
 Through experiential, integrated programming such the PSO’s fall 2013 Migration Series Project and the recent 35th Anniversary Season celebrating the creativity of women, the PSO connects performances with themes and ideas that reinforce music’s essential role in the cultural and civic life of Princeton.

-Now in his fifth season with the PSO, Music Director Rossen Milanov continues to take the orchestra to new artistic heights.
+Now in his seventh full season with the PSO, Music Director Rossen Milanov continues to take the orchestra to new artistic heights.
 Under Milanov’s direction, the PSO is praised for offering audiences “characteristically bold” performances; “the orchestra’s impassioned interpretations are one of its key strengths, and so is the programming itself” (The Star-Ledger, 2013).
 Mr. Milanov firmly believes in the PSO’s mission to deliver new classical music to its audiences; “he has worked to enhance the musical experience for what he called his ‘highly intelligent, sophisticated audience here’ by weaving additional learning opportunities into the group’s concerts” (The New York Times, 2014).
-His concert programs frequently feature the works of living composers who are introduced to the community through PSO Behind the Music discussions and pre-concert talks.
+His concert programs frequently feature the works of living composers who are introduced to the community through residencies and pre-concert talks.

 The orchestra is widely recognized as one of the region’s finest music organizations.
 As a cultural centerpiece of the Princeton community, the PSO regularly partners with the Princeton University Art Museum, the Institute for Advanced Study, the Princeton Public Library, The Princeton Adult School, the Arts Council of Princeton and the Princeton Garden Theatre in addition to dozens of Central New Jersey schools.
-The PSO has initiated additional partnerships in the 2015-2016 season with Westminster Conservatory, the community music school of Westminster College of the Arts of Rider University, and with the Princeton Festival in 2016 and with American Repertory Ballet in 2017.
+The PSO has initiated additional partnerships recently with Westminster Conservatory, the community music school of Westminster College of the Arts of Rider University and the Princeton Festival in 2016 and with American Repertory Ballet in 2017.